stefanfoulis/django-phonenumber-field/README.rst

     docker-compose run --rm tox

-Initial build will take a while because tox will setup all the virtual environemnts.
+Initial build will take a while because tox will setup all the virtual environments.
 Just re-run ``docker-compose run --rm tox`` again to re-run tests.
 If you make changes to dependencies, run ``docker-compose build tox`` to re-create the virtual environments.